 Federal Bond Subsidy.
 The Medical Center receives subsidy payments related to interest payments under the federal Build America Bond and Taxable Revenue Recovery Zone Economic Development Bond programs.
-These sources of funds are accounted for as nonoperating revenues and recorded as they are received.
+These sources of funds are accounted for as nonoperating revenues and recorded as they are earned.
 Under the program, the Medical Center applies for subsidy funds commensurate with each bond payment, so the application for the subsidy is made semiannually.
-For the years ended June 30, 2015 and 2014, the Medical Center recognized \$1,998,362 and \$2,158,940 in federal bond subsidy revenue, respectively.
+For the years ended June 30, 2016 and 2015, the Medical Center recognized \$1,960,076 and \$1,998,362 in federal bond subsidy revenue, respectively.